Passage House

 This home’s formal qualities tell the story of movement — moving from the street and bustle of one’s community into a peaceful domestic refuge, and then back out again into the restorative embrace of nature.

-The picture window on the easternmost edge of the corridor frames a weeping hemlock, creating a moment for quiet contemplation.
+At the eastern edge of the corridor, a picture window frames a weeping hemlock, inviting quiet contemplation.

 Project